What does ‘joint tenants’ or ‘tenants in common’ mean on death?

 Where a property is owned as tenants in common, this means that each owner has their distinct share of the property.
 In the absence of a document which lists what share is owned by which owner it is assumed that each owner owns an equal share.
 In the case of a husband and wife who own their property as tenants in common, they will be deemed to own 50% each.
-With this type of ownership there is no right of survivorship, so the property does NOT automatically pass to the surviving owner but instead will pass according to the deceased owner’s Will.
+With this type of ownership, there is no right of survivorship, so the property does NOT automatically pass to the surviving owner but instead will pass according to the deceased owner’s Will.

 Some of the main reasons for owning property as tenants in common are:

-- Business partners – where each business partner wants their share of the property to pass to their family in accordance to their Will as opposed to the other owner who may be just their business partner
+- Business partners – where each business partner wants their share of the property to pass to their family in accordance to their Will as opposed to the other owner who may be just their business partner.

-- For a married couple who have children from a previous relationship and they want their share of the property to pass to those children instead of passing to the new spouse (but allow the new spouse the right to live in the property for the rest of their life, known as a life interest)
+- For a married couple who have children from a previous relationship and they want their share of the property to pass to those children instead of passing to the new spouse (but allow the new spouse the right to live in the property for the rest of their life, known as a life interest).

-- As tax planning – allowing the share of the property owned by the deceased person to pass into a family trust instead of passing to the co-owner
+- As tax planning – allowing the share of the property owned by the deceased person to pass into a family trust instead of passing to the co-owner.

-- As care home fee planning – if a deceased spouse’s share of the house passes to the surviving spouse, that surviving spouse then owns 100% of the house which can in turn be subject to assessment for care home fees.
-Whereas, if the first spouse to die leaves their share to another family member or to a trust, the surviving spouse will only have their half share of the house for assessment for care home fees, leaving the first half out of the assessment
+- As care home fee planning – if a deceased spouse’s share of the house passes to the surviving spouse, that surviving spouse then owns 100% of the house which can, in turn, be subject to assessment for care home fees.
+Whereas, if the first spouse to die leaves their share to another family member or to a trust, the surviving spouse will only have their half share of the house for assessment for care home fees, leaving the first half out of the assessment.

-- Un-married co-habitees who want to protect their share of the property in case they split up or don’t want their co-habitee to inherit their share of the house in the event of death
+- Un-married co-habitees who want to protect their share of the property in case they split up or don’t want their co-habitee to inherit their share of the house in the event of death.

 Declaration of trust

-In many of these situations it is highly advisable the tenants in common have a declaration of trust in place.
-This is a documents which lists what share each owner has.
+In many of these situations, it is highly advisable the tenants in common have a declaration of trust in place.
+This is a document which lists what share each owner has.
 The document can also contain other provisions such as who pays the outgoings, what happens if one of the co-owners wants to sell the property etc. This type of document is also used to document parents making a contribution towards the purchase of the property such as helping their children with the deposit, to make sure they get their money back.